fseesink/django-adminlte3-tutorial/README.md

 ____
 NOTES:
 * This falls under the "if you break it, you get to keep both pieces" type licensing. ;-)
 * I mostly wrote this for my future self, as otherwise inevitably I'll forget how to use this.
 So any/all goofs/etc. are my own.
+It may also change over time.
+Fair warning.
 * Of course, if it benefits you in any way, fantastic.
 If this saves anyone even a minute of time, I take it as a win.
 To me time is one of the greatest gifts we can offer another person.
 * Feel free to provide feedback/corrections, though bear with me if I'm slow in responding.
 * This is by no means a Django tutorial.
 For that I suggest starting with the [official Django documentation](https://docs.djangoproject.com) which includes a nice [walkthrough and tutorial](https://docs.djangoproject.com/en/3.0/intro/overview/).
 There are also a ton of useful books, online course, YouTube videos, etc., which can cover the basics far better than I can.
 I may post what's worked for me at some point but no promises.
 The assumption here is that you have some familiarity with Django.